-Azubah Bearse Handy Cash (1820-94), the wife of successful whaling master, William Cash, accompanied her husband on the 1805-53 cruise of the whaleship Columbia to the Pacific Ocean and into the Western Arctic and the Sea of Okhotsk in pursuit of bowhead whales.
+Azubah Bearse (Handy) Cash (1820–1894), the wife of whaling master William Cash (1816–1882), accompanied her husband on the 1850–54 voyage of the whaleship Columbia of Nantucket to the Pacific Ocean and into the Western Arctic and the Sea of Okhotsk in pursuit of bowhead whales.

-Her journal offers a rare and unusual look into the life of a young family aboard a Nantucket whaleship.
-Traveling with her husband and her ten-year-old son, Alexander, she records such incidents as the following on December 15, 1850:
+Her journal offers a window into the life of a young family aboard a Nantucket whaleship.
+Traveling with her husband and their ten-year-old son, Alexander, she records incidents such as the following from December 15, 1850:

-Azubah becomes pregnant during the voyage, and when the Columbia makes landfall in Hilo, Hawaii, Captain Cash decides to leave his pregnant wife and son Alexander in the care of missionaries.
-In August 1821, Azuabh gives birth to her second son, William Murray Cash, though there is no mention of the birth in her journal.
-Columbia returns to Hawaii in October, and Captain Cash meets his son “Murray” for the first time.
-With mother and baby on board, Columbia heads north and cruises for whales in the Sea of Okhotsk, where on August 6, 1852, Azubah records an interesting encounter with the native peoples:
+Azubah became pregnant during the voyage with the family’s second son, William, and when the Columbia made landfall in Hilo, Hawaii, Captain Cash decided to leave Azubah and Alexander ashore in the care of missionaries.
+In August 1851, Azuabh gave birth, though she does not mention the birth in her journal.
+Columbia returned to Hawaii in October, and Captain Cash met his son “Murray” for the first time.
+With the whole family reunited on board, Columbia headed north and cruised for whales in the Sea of Okhotsk, where, on August 6, 1852, Azubah records an her encounter with the local people:

-“Yesterday there were 5 or 6 canoes come alongside with a goodly number of Indians dressed in their sort-of frock coats and trouser, made of the skins of deer and other animals.
-I think it must require a great deal of patience and ingenuity to make them, some of the pieces being very small not bigger than a half center: They had quite a number of knives, our folks got a good many in exchange for iron hoops, and pieces of iron.
+“Yesterday there were 5 or 6 canoes came alongside with a goodly number of Indians dressed in their sort of frock coat and trousers, made of the skins of deer and other animals.
+I think it must require a great deal of patience and ingenuity to make them, some of the pieces being very small not bigger than a half cent.
+They had quite a number of knives, our folks got a good many in exchange for iron hoops, and pieces of iron.
 They seem very inoffensive and seem happy, but it looks very hard to see them eat whale scraps and the gum of whale which appears to me like eating India rubber, but they eat it as if they loved it.”

-As her young infant reaches his first birthday on August 22, 1852, her entry gives expression to the pragmatic altitude which many wives who gave birth at seas were forced to adopt (“if he lives”):
+As her young infant reached his first birthday on August 22, 1852, her entry expresses a pragmatic altitude women of her time were forced to adopt (“if he lives”):